cp2k/cp2k/docs/methods/dft/ri_hfx.md

 In this example, a geometry optimization of the glycine molecule is calculated at the Hartree-Fock level of theory, with the cc-pVQZ basis set (taken from https://www.basissetexchange.org).
-The RI basis set, referred to as `RI_HFX` in the `&KIND` input section, is explicitly provided by the user in this example.
+The RI basis set, referred to as `RI_HFX` in the [KIND](#CP2K_INPUT.FORCE_EVAL.SUBSYS.KIND) input section, is explicitly provided by the user in this example.
 It takes about 70 seconds to run on 16 CPUs, per geometry optimization step.

 There are a couple take home messages with this example: